sixth Form Information

 Please see our Results page for tables and more information

 The Sixth Form at Anthony Gell School is open to all students who have completed five years of secondary education and who show the aspiration and industry to profit from further study.
-Please see our current prospectus and curriculum pages for current entry requirements and course information.
+Please see our current Sixth Form Prospectus Level 3 or the Bridging Course Booklet Level 2 for current entry requirements and course information.

 In addition to the prospectus there are some key meetings to assist the decision making process.
 These include the Open Evening and Year 11 parents’ evening.
 All Anthony Gell students in Year 11 will also be timetabled for individual interviews with senior staff to discuss options on a one to one basis.
 Students from other schools are welcome to visit during the day and talk to staff individually about courses.